kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 availability.
 By updating the job's resource requirements before unsuspending it, the controller ensures efficient resource utilization and better cluster throughput.

+#### Story 2

+As an user, I want to be able to submit a job to a queueing solution.
+If my job cannot be admitted due to quota limitations, it should be possible to change my request so that the workload will be admitted.

+#### Story 3

+As a cluster administrator, I want to monitor existing workloads and see how many resources they are actually using.
+If a workload is oversubscribed and their actual utilization is lower, I want to suspend that workload and checkpoint the workload via external APIs.
+I would then lower the request requirements to match the actual utilization and resubmit my job.

 ### Risks and Mitigations

 - New API calls from queue controllers to update resource specifications.
 The mitigation